 Reasons For The Success of Early Islamic Conquest (Spring 2003, UNF, 5 pages plus title, endnotes, and bibliography)

 Term paper for my Early Islamic History class at UNF about early Muslim military success.
-I think looking at the military tactics of the Muslim armies was a good subject, but I remember struggling for sources.
+I think looking at the military tactics of the early Muslim armies was a good subject, but I remember struggling for sources.
 The counter-argument (made as required) is poorly fleshed out.

 Of Gods, Generals, and the Civil War in American Mentality (Spring 2003, UNF, 4 pages plus title, endnotes, and bibliography)